Navigating Hidden Issues in Home Renovations

 Asbestos: needs licensed removal & inspection

 Your builder should explain the time impact as soon as they know.
+This transparency helps you adjust your expectations and plan accordingly.

-📋 How to Protect Yourself Before Work Starts
+How to Protect Yourself Before Work Starts

 To avoid surprises turning into stress: